SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Preliminary Analysis

 \subsection{Rectification Inefficiency}

-When the model generates incorrect trajectories, its internal knowledge is flawed.
-Relying solely on the model's self-exploration to find the correct path is highly inefficient in complex reasoning tasks.
-While introducing an external expert (a teacher policy) to provide corrective signals seems intuitive, the on-policy nature introduces a severe bottleneck: the teacher risks being conditioned on flawed prefixes generated by the weak student.
-If this self-generated context is logically broken, the teacher's guidance degenerates into noise, rendering the rectification process highly inefficient and unstable.
+When a model generates incorrect trajectories, relying solely on self-exploration to find the correct path is highly inefficient in complex reasoning tasks~\citep{lu2025onpolicydistillation, zhao2026self}.
+Although introducing a teacher for corrective supervision is intuitive, the on-policy nature creates a severe bottleneck: the teacher risks being conditioned on flawed prefixes generated by the weaker student.
+If such prefixes are logically corrupted, the teacher's guidance may degenerate into noise, making rectification inefficient and unstable.

 \paragraph{The Flawed Prefix Trap.} To investigate the efficiency of external rectification on flawed on-policy student prefixes, we conduct an Error Recovery Experiment.
-Specifically, we sample 2,000 problems from the DeepMath dataset~\citep{he2025deepmath} and generate reasoning trajectories using the student model (Distill-R1-Deepseek-Qwen-1.5B), filtering the incorrect ones.
-We then compute the perplexity of these flawed trajectories using the teacher model (Skywork-OR1-MATH-7B) and stratify them into distinct buckets based on their perplexity scores.
-Finally, we truncate these prefixes at various length ratios and evaluate the teacher model's recovery accuracy when prompted to complete the generation ( more details and case study in appendix \ref{appendix:preliminary}).
+Specifically, we sample 2,000 problems from the DeepMath dataset~\citep{he2025deepmath} and generate reasoning trajectories using the student model (Distill-R1-Deepseek-Qwen-1.5B), retaining the incorrect ones.
+We then compute the perplexity of these flawed trajectories using the teacher model (Skywork-OR1-7B) and stratify them into distinct buckets based on their perplexity scores.
+Finally, we truncate these prefixes at various length ratios and evaluate the teacher model's recovery accuracy when prompted to complete the generation (More details and case studies are provided in Appendix~\ref{appendix:preliminary} and \ref{appendix:case_study}, respectively).